Lavedonio/Alexandria/docs/gcloudstorage_tools.md

 Not implemented.

 ### upload_from_dataframe(self, dataframe, file_format='CSV', filename=None, overwrite=False, \*\*kwargs)
-Uploads a dataframe directly to a file in the file_format given without having to save the file.
-If no filename is given, it uses the one set in the blob and will fail if overwrite is set to False.
+Uploads a _dataframe_ directly to a file in the _file_format_ given without having to save the file.
+If no _filename_ is given, it uses the one set in the blob and will fail if _overwrite_ is set to False.

 File formats supported are:
 - CSV
 - JSON

-\*\*kwargs are passed directly to .to_csv or .to_json methods (according with the file format chosen).
+_\*\*kwargs_ are passed directly to pandas.to_csv or pandas.to_json methods (according with the file format chosen).

 The complete documentation of these methods can be found here:
 - CSV: https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.to_csv.html